c-mueller/faas-migration/Readme.md

+# This repository has moved

+The repository was moved to [here](https://github.com/iaas-splab/faas-migration) the Go implementations can be located [here](https://github.com/iaas-splab/faas-migration-go)

 # Practical Aspects of FaaS Applications' Migration - Implemtentations

 This Repository contains the implementation of the Use Cases used in my Bachelor Thesis.
 The PDF verison of the Thesis can be found [here](docs/misc/thesis.pdf)